misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor <spotify_user_uri_id> --env-file /path/.env-spotify_monitor
 ```

- You can also disable `.env` auto-search with `DOTENV_FILE = "none"` or `--env-file none`:
+Disable automatic `.env` search with `DOTENV_FILE = "none"` or `--env-file none`:

 ```sh
 spotify_monitor <spotify_user_uri_id> --env-file none
 ```

-As a fallback, you can also store secrets in the configuration file or source code.
+As a last resort, you can store private values in the configuration file or source code.
+This makes them easier to expose or commit accidentally.